 - Great Sand Dunes National Park, Colorado

 8. Experience the Greatest Dog Show on Earth

 Most bucket lists include attending a mega championship event of passion: Super Bowl, World Series, Masters, Kentucky Derby, World Cup, Olympics.
 For dogs, that pinnacle of canine competitive events is the prestigious Westminster Kennel Club Dog Show.

-It is no surprise that the award-winning, pet-friendly New York Pennsylvania Hotel is named the host hotel for the big event.
-With everything from fire hydrant potty stations and a doggie concierge to the relaxing S’paw and Paw Mall, the pageantry of the event promises a once-in-a-lifetime experience — even if your dog can’t get a ticket to the big show itself.
-(Service dogs, like Addisen pictured above at Westminster 2013, are allowed in by law.)
+It’s no surprise that the award-winning, pet-friendly New York Pennsylvania Hotel is named the host hotel for the big event.
+With everything from fire hydrant potty stations and a doggy concierge to the relaxing S’paw and Paw Mall, the pageantry of the event promises a once-in-a-lifetime experience — even if your dog can’t get a ticket to the big show itself.
+(Service dogs, like Addisen pictured above at Westminster, are allowed in by law.)

 9. Watch the Puppy Bowl

 You need not be a diehard football fan to appreciate the antics of the superstar players who take the field in the Puppy Bowl.
 The event is televised annually on Super Bowl Sunday and features shelter puppies in a mock version of the famous football championship game.
 The dogs play “football” inside a miniature stadium, and the play-by-play action is broadcast on Animal Planet.